-a.
+- a.
 Ocean Walk Subdivision.
 The subdivision is located on the east side of Mickler Boulevard between Pope Road and 16th Street.
 Earlier in 2020, the ditch that borders the subdivision's west side was piped.
 Ocean Walk residents have complained that the piping of the ditch has caused flooding along the subdivision's west side.
-The Public Works Director had the Mickler and 11th Street ditches clear of debris, so as to improve the flow of water.
-At its October S, 2020, meeting, the City Commission asked the Public Works Director to prepare a Request for Qualifications, so that the Commission could consider an engineering firm to review the Ocean Walk drainage issues.
+The Public Works Director had the Mickler and 11th Street ditches clear of debris, so as to improve the flow of water, and proposed that the subdivision be surveyed and the City's civil engineering consultant.
+CMT, review the project.
+At the Commission's September 14, 2020, meeting, the City's civil engineering consultant, Mr. Gary Sneddon of CMT, described project and its technical basis for piping the Mickler Boulevard ditch.
+At its October 5th meeting, the City Commission didn't approve an amendment to the contract with CMT for an investigation and flood control improvements for the Ocean Walk subdivision and asked the Public Works Director to prepare a Request for Qualifications, so that the Commission could consider an engineering firm to review the Ocean Walk drainage issues.
 The deadline for responses to the RFQ was November 23, 2020.
 The Public Works Director prepared an addendum, which was advertised before Thanksgiving.
 The deadline for the RFQ is December 8, 2020.
 A committee of City employees reviewed the three proposals that were submitted and recommended the City be authorized to negotiate with the Masters Design Group of St. Augustine.
 The Commission approved the authorization at its January 4, 2021, meeting.
 At its March 1st meeting, the Commission approved the contract with Matthews.
-In March 2021, the City was notified that its request to the Florida Legislature to appropriate \$694,000 for Ocean Walk drainage improvements was approved and in late May the City was notified that the appropriation had survived the Governor's veto.
-The grant agreement has been executed.
-A contract has been negotiated with the Matthews Design Group of St. Augustine for the design and permitting of the project.
-Matthews will provide a report on the project to the Commission on November 1st.
-At the Commission's December 6th meeting, a contract with Matthews for final design and permitting will be presented for approval.
+In March, the City was notified that its request to the Florida Legislature to appropriate \$694,000 for Ocean Walk drainage improvements was approved and in late May the City was notified that the appropriation had survived the Governor's veto.
+The Public Works Director is preparing information the execution of the grant agreement. - b.

-b.
 Oceanside Drive.
 This street is located in the Overby-Gargan unrecorded subdivision, which is north of Versaggi Drive.
-A survey has been done to determine the road's right-of-way and the design of a new road is underway by the City's civil engineering consultant.
-The Commission will review a proposed plan for improvements at its December 6th meeting.
+A survey has been done to determine the road's right-of-way and the design of a new road is underway by the City's civil engineering consultant. - c.

-c.
 St. Augustine Beach and Tennis Complex and Private Pond between Ocean Trace Road and the Sabor de Sal Subdivision.
 The private retention pond for the Beach and Tennis condo complex is too small and floods during periods of heavy rainfall.
 The flooding threatens the condo units that border the pond.
 The Sabor de Sal subdivision had a pond that is owned by the adjacent property owners.
 It also floods and threatens private property.
 The area needs a master plan that will involve the City, private property owners and the Florida Department of Transportation.
-The Public Works Director plans a town hall meeting the affected parties, to discuss a possible private/public partnership.
-A preliminary step will be the hiring of a consulting engineer to do an assessment and develop project alternatives.
+The Public Works Director plans a town hall meeting the affected parties, to discuss a possible